Universal-Team/db/docs/_ds/nintellivision.md

   <li>Fix for intellivoice games so there are no more glitches on the updated version
   of Same Game and Robots.</li>

-  <li>Fix for ecs games so they don''t inadvertantly write over the last graphics
+  <li>Fix for ecs games so they don''t inadvertently write over the last graphics
   card in memory (causing minor graphics corruption on some games)</li>

   <li>Correction of one intellivoice coefficient value (thanks to documentation in